 Shannon now lives in Toronto, Canada, where she is remarried and the mother of twins.
 A volunteer with Leave Out ViolencE (LOVE), she is also a contributor to the international Forgiveness Project.

-In 2012, Shannon's interview for CBC's The Current with Anna Maria Tremonte was named among the top 10 in the programs 10 years on air.
-Click on the icon below to listen to this powerful dialogue.
+In 2012, Shannon's interview for CBC's The Current with Anna Maria Tremonti was named among the top 10 in the programs 10 years on air.
+It is currently on the Top Ten list at the international Empathy Library.

 In 2015, Shannon co-produced "In Harm's Way" a documentary for CBC's The Current featuring the voices of some of her readers and a visit to a unique support group for families of offenders in Windsor, ON.